Laura de Seroux: Training career

 Laura de Seroux took out a trainer's license in 1999 using San Luis Rey Downs in Bonsall, California, as a base.
-Her big break came in August 2001 when she was given eight horses to condition for the estate of Allen Paulson who had been one of racing's most successful owners and astute breeders.
-Among the eight horses was the very good racemare Astra, who in 2002 would win two Grade 1 races and a Grade 2 under the race conditioning of Laura de Seroux.
+Her break came in August 2001 when she was given eight horses to condition for the estate of Allen Paulson who had been one of racing's successful owners and breeders.
+Among the eight horses was the racemare Astra, who in 2002 would win two Grade 1 races and a Grade 2 under the race conditioning of Laura de Seroux.
 However, the star of the stable was Azeri who won eight of her nine starts in 2002, capping it off with a 5-length win in the Breeders' Cup Distaff.
 The de Seroux stable's earnings in 2002 of $3,894,906 broke the record for most earnings by a female trainer set by Jenine Sahadi in 1996.

 The Irish three-year-old horse Ballingarry from the Coolmore Stud was purchased by Sidney L. Port in October 2002.
 He was turned over to Laura de Seroux to handle the colt's training in the United States.
 Ballingarry won back-to-back editions of the Stars and Stripes Turf Handicap in 2003 and 2004.

 In 2004 Laura de Seroux entered her first starter in the prestigious Hollywood Gold Cup and won it when Hall of Fame jockey Mike Smith rode Total Impact, owned by a Saudi royal, Sultan bin Mohammed, to victory.

-After a short but brilliant training career Laura de Seroux retired at the end of March, 2007.
+After a short but brilliant training career, Laura de Seroux retired at the end of March, 2007.